 - Broadcast a statewide teletype through ACJIC indicating that a child has been abducted and that an AMBER Alert is forthcoming.
 Include the agency’s telephone number

-- Transmit an administrative message, by ACJIC, to the Department of Public Safety in Montgomery to advise them an AMBER Alert fax is forthcoming.
+- Transmit an administrative message, by ACJIC, to the State Bureau of Investigation in Montgomery to advise them an AMBER Alert fax is forthcoming.
 (Prepare to answer basic questions concerning the facts of the case to confirm that that criteria has been met.)

-- Prepare and fax the information and descriptions regarding the abducted child, the suspect and suspect vehicle to DPS.
+- Prepare and fax the information and descriptions regarding the abducted child, the suspect and suspect vehicle to SBI.

 - Have personnel assigned to receive incoming telephone calls regarding the alert for 24 hours following an AMBER Alert or until the alert cancelled.